 How to choose a Website Color Scheme

 Choosing a color scheme for your website can be a difficult task but also very rewarding.
-A color scheme is a group of well fit colors used for designs, colors that go together and ones that match your brand image.
+A color scheme is a group of well-fit colors used for designs, colors that go together and ones that match your brand image.
 Not only that, but you should also keep color psychology top of mind when choosing your color scheme.
 Color psychology is the study of how different colors affect users and their emotions.
-This is important as learning color psychology will enable you to be able to intrigue and captive your website visitors just from the colors you choose in your websites design.
+This is important as learning color psychology will enable you to be able to intrigue and captivate your website visitors just from the colors you choose in the design of your website.

 Step 1: Pick your dominant color

-To start off, you’ll need to pick a main color for your website.
-This color will be the center of focus throughout your brands color scheme.
+To start off, you’ll need to pick the main color for your website.
+This color will be the center of focus throughout your brand’s color scheme.
 Considering this color will be the center of focus, you’ll want to ensure it conveys the main message or emotion you’re trying to get across to your site visitors.

 For your dominant color, you can use it in your logo, menu tabs, buttons, title and headings, and to highlight important text.